 In late 2017, Belden’s Tripwire group once again teamed with SANS Institute on their annual survey of ICS and plant operations engineering professionals to help provide a little insight.
 Among the disturbing findings: nearly 70% of respondents—insiders all—consider the current threat to their systems to be high or severe/critical.
 Their biggest single concern, they report, are devices unable to protect themselves being added to the network.
 A top attack concern is ransomware, which is exploding, with levels nearly doubling year over year.
 This is the environment that we are in today.

-Leverage the expertise on the other side of the house
+How to Leverage the expertise on the other side

 IT has plenty to learn from OT as well.
 OT’s earned expertise in prioritizing uptime and resiliency can no doubt find applications in other areas of the organization, as can their unrelenting focus on safety.
 Safety, of course, had never before been a driving priority in the IT world, but it’s something that will need to become more pronounced as the silos between IT and OT inevitably crumble.